TheresaLui/SelfHelpContent_v2/articles/azure-billing-refundrequest.md

 	articleId="billing-refundrequest"
 />

-# refund request
+# Refund Request

 ## **Recommended Steps**

 You can request a refund  by submitting a request to Azure support.
 Once your request is approved, you will be provided with the requested refund amount.

 ### **Request for Refund**